Sumi Jo – Missing You

 David Firman, conductor

-As with Sumi Jo and Tomomi Nishimoto’s concert album, this recording too is a little difficult to find, because it was probably destined to audiences in the far East (it was produced in Korea), but, as the previous one, Missing You is something so peculiar and beautiful and is an introduction to unusual music and I decided to wrote something about it too.
+As for Sumi Jo and Tomomi Nishimoto’s concert album, this recording too is a little difficult to find, because it was probably destined to audiences in the far East (it was produced in Korea), but, as that one, Missing You is something so peculiar and beautiful and is an introduction to unusual music and I decided to wrote something about it too.

 Missing You is a tribute to Jo’s international career and is an original collection because it is devoted to folk music from all over the world.
 It collects songs in many languages: Italian, French, Spanish, English, but there is also the chance to listen to a Swedish religious hymn (Bred dina vida vingar) and a Yiddish song (Dona Dona).